SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 ## Toggle

 The [`ToggleSettingSpecifier`][ToggleSettingSpecifier] defines a boolean configurable property.
-In the SolarNode GUI a toggle setting is rendered as an HTML form button, like this:
+In the SolarNode UI a toggle setting is rendered as an HTML form button, like this:

 ![Toggle setting as an HTML form field](../../images/developers/settings/toggle-setting.png){width=142}